TwistSLAM++: Fusing multiple modalities for accurate dynamic semantic SLAM: Related work: Dynamic and object based SLAM

 In this section we first present some semantic dynamic SLAM systems that tackle the problem of dynamic objects by tracking them \cite{runz2018maskfusion, bescos2021dynaslam, huang2020clustervo, zhang2020vdo, yang2019cubeslam} or use them as high level landmarks \cite{salas2013slam++, yang2019cubeslam}.
 For a additional resources on classical and semantic SLAM we refer the reader to \cite{cadena2016past, taketomi2017visual,gonzalez2022twistslam}.
 We also present SLAM systems that make use of LiDAR information and fuse multiple modalities to improve the accuracy and robustness of camera tracking.

 DynaSLAM II \cite{bescos2021dynaslam} uses semantic information to detect objects.
 Object 3D points are represented in the object reference frame and used to estimate the object pose at all time by minimizing their reprojection error.
 TwistSLAM, \cite{gonzalez2022twistslam} creates a map of clusters corresponding to objects in the scene.
 Static objects are used for camera tracking while potentially dynamic objects are tracked.
-Furthermore, by using mechanical joints between clusters, TwistSLAM constrains the velocity of objects to be coherent with the structure of the scene, improving object pose estimation.
+Furthermore, by using mechanical links between clusters, TwistSLAM constrains the velocity of objects to be coherent with the structure of the scene, improving object pose estimation.

 Some approaches propose to detect objects in the scene to use them as high level landmarks.
-While some of them \cite{salas2013slam++, civera2011towards} require a specific object pose estimation algorithm \cite{rad2017bb8, gonzalez2021l6dnet} which limits their applicability in real world scenarios, others are based on generic object detectors.
+The first object based SLAM systems such as \cite{salas2013slam++, civera2011towards} require a specific object pose estimation algorithm \cite{rad2017bb8, gonzalez2021l6dnet} which limits their applicability in real world scenarios.
+More recent ones, however, are based on generic object detectors.
 Those approaches use quadrics \cite{nicholson2018quadricslam} or 3D bounding boxes \cite{yang2019cubeslam} to represent objects.
-More recently, some approaches have represented the geometry of objects more accurately using learning based approaches.
+Some even more recent approaches have represented the geometry of objects more accurately using learning based approaches.
 NodeSLAM \cite{sucar2020nodeslam} optimizes detected object poses and shape, represented by an autoencoder.
 Object poses are then used in the SLAM system to estimate the camera pose.
 DSP-SLAM \cite{wang2021dsp} optimizes the latent code of a deep learning based SDF \cite{park2019deepsdf} and uses it to estimate the pose of the object and to reconstruct the object shape.
 Object poses are then used to constrain camera pose estimation in the BA.